Infrared Phonon Thermoreflectance in Polar Dielectrics

-A thorough understanding of the physical and chemical properties of the transducer, including thermal conductivity, thermal stability, specific heat, adhesion, and dielectric function, is essential for accurate measurements.
-Thereby, extensive research has been conducted on the optimal choice of transducer~\cite{otterTemperaturabhaengigkeitOptischenKonstanten1961, scoulerTemperatureModulatedReflectanceGold1967, roseiThermomodulationSpectraAu1972, colavitaThermoreflectanceTestMo1983}.
-FDTR, TDTR, and SSTR techniques all utilize a metal transducer, which serves two primary functions: efficiently converting an optical excitation into a broadband thermal response and acting as a reflective surface with well-characterized thermoreflectance, enabling the assessment of thermal gradients.
-Metal transducers have become the standard for this role due to their high thermoreflectance~\cite{wilsonThermoreflectanceMetalTransducers2012b, halteOpticalResponsePeriodically2006} and strong absorption from inter-band transitions in the visible range~\cite{dumkeInterbandTransitionsMaser1962,halteOpticalResponsePeriodically2006}, allowing for effective flux reception.
-The signal strength in a thermoreflectance technique is therefore directly influenced by the pump beam's absorption at the inter-band transitions, which dictates the thermal amplitude of heating, as well as the magnitude of thermoreflectance, which determines sensitivity to any thermal variations.
-Since most commonly used transducers are thin metal films deposited after the growth procedure, thermoreflectance techniques have primarily been limited to post-growth characterization.
+A key aspect of these techniques is a thin surface film that absorbs pump light and serves as a thermometer to characterize the resulting temperature rise with the probe.
+This ``transducer" is central to thermoreflectance design.
+Understanding its physical and chemical properties, including thermal conductivity, stability, specific heat, adhesion, and dielectric function, is essential for accurate measurements.
+Thereby, extensive research has focused on transducer optimization~\cite{otterTemperaturabhaengigkeitOptischenKonstanten1961, scoulerTemperatureModulatedReflectanceGold1967, roseiThermomodulationSpectraAu1972, colavitaThermoreflectanceTestMo1983}.
+FDTR, TDTR, and SSTR all utilize metal transducers for two primary functions: converting optical excitation into broadband thermal response and acting as a reflective surface with well-characterized thermoreflectance, enabling thermal gradient assessment.
+Metals have become the standard for this role due to their high thermoreflectance~\cite{wilsonThermoreflectanceMetalTransducers2012b, halteOpticalResponsePeriodically2006} and strong visible-range absorption from inter-band transitions~\cite{dumkeInterbandTransitionsMaser1962,halteOpticalResponsePeriodically2006}, ensuring effective flux reception.
+Signal strength in thermoreflectance is directly influenced by the pump beam's absorption, which dictates heating amplitude, and the thermoreflectance magnitude, which determines sensitivity.
+Since most commonly used transducers are thin metal films deposited after the manufacturing process, thermoreflectance has primarily been limited to \textit{ex situ} characterization.